-You can also differentiate both charts in the way open and close price information are displayed.
-In the case of Heiken Ashi candlesticks (for this example, we are using blue ones for a better visualization), the new ones form at a level around the middle of the previous candlestick.
+You can also differentiate both charts in the way open and close price information is displayed.
+In the case of Heiken Ashi candlesticks (for this example, we are using blue ones for better visualization), the new ones form at a level around the middle of the previous candlestick.
 However, when it comes to Japanese candles, the price starts from the level the previous one has closed.

 The reason for this particular difference is the way both types of candlestick charts are calculated.

 The way this methodology filters the market noise and improves trading performance may sound good on paper, but how does this really work in practice?
 To find out, we will go through some of the most popular Heiken Ashi trading strategies and analyze real examples to help you understand how to apply them for your own benefit:

 The most common application of Heiken Ashi is to identify the moment when a trend reverses and takes on a new positive/negative movement.
 Due to the mechanics of the candlestick methodology, these signals are considered very reliable.
 A trader can ride the trend and be sure that the signal is trustworthy.

 The example below shows two particular moments when the candles turn from red to blue.
 The common thing in both cases is that they are followed by strong upward movements.